gvanem/Hamlib/README.md

 Where

-**Major**:  Currently at 3, but can be advanced when changes to the API require client programs to be rewritten to take advantage of new features of Hamlib.
+**Major**:  Currently at 4, but can be advanced when changes to the API require client programs to be rewritten to take advantage of new features of Hamlib.
 This number has advanced a couple of times throughout the life of Hamlib.
 Advancement of the major number is only for frontend API changes that require modification of client source.
-ABI compatibility is presently maintained to prior releases so that a program linked to an earlier 1.2.Y.[Z] release will work with a later 3.Y[.Z] release without recompiling.
-Itis our intention to maintain such ABI compatibility as long as practical.
+ABI compatibility is presently maintained to prior releases so that a program linked to an earlier 1.2.Y.[Z] release will work with a later 4.Y[.Z] release without recompiling.
+It is our intention to maintain such ABI compatibility as long as practical.

 **Minor**:  This number advances when either new backend(s) or new rig